 Brundidge is a very small city located in the state of Alabama.
 With a population of 2,034 people and just one neighborhood, Brundidge is the 218th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Brundidge is generally considered to be a blue-collar town.
-57.14% of the Brundidge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Brundidge, you'll notice that it is more blue-collar than most other communities in America.
+57.14% of Brundidge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brundidge is a city of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Brundidge who work in community and social services (6.86%), office and administrative support (6.57%), and management occupations (6.14%).

 The per capita income in Brundidge in 2022 was $19,329, which is low income relative to Alabama and the nation.
 This equates to an annual income of $77,316 for a family of four.